JorjaFox/website/content/_posts-old-blog/2013-04-01-excited-talk.md

 ---
 id: 6905
-title: 'Jorja&#8217;s Excited About The Talk'
+title: 'Jorja's Excited About The Talk'
 date: '2013-04-01T16:09:23-07:00'
 author: 'JF Guest Author'
 excerpt: 'Jorja Fox is excited about being on the Talk tomorrow.'